25 SKOL’s of Christmas: Adrian Peterson gets 2,097 vs. Packers

 It’s that simple.
 The holidays can be a trying time for some people and we want to put a smile on people’s faces by reminiscing about some truly joyous times in Vikings’ history.

-On the twenty-third SKOL of Christmas, the Vikings gave to me: Adrian Peterson nearly sets the NFL rushing record.
+On the twenty-fourth SKOL of Christmas, the Vikings gave to me: Adrian Peterson nearly sets the NFL rushing record.

 It isn’t often that you see a running back challenge for the rushing title but that’s exactly what Peterson did in the 2012 season.